wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.3 =
+- Now its possible to display list of author's songs
+- Button for displaying Authors name was added to song list
+- Added options to show or hide list header and link to list of author
+- Updated language files

 = 1.2.3 =
--Added warnings and messages to inform if something is wrong -Fixed saving the options
+- Added warnings and messages to inform if something is wrong
+- Fixed saving the options

 = 1.2.2 =
 - Language files revision